-They have either discovered your solution via advertisements, blog posts, social media, etc. and are in touch with your sales reps.
+They have either discovered your solution via inbound lead generation strategies such as SEO, lead magnets, campaign landing pages, social media, etc., and are in touch with your sales reps.
 Or, your sales team has reached out to the prospects through cold outreach channels—personalized cold email or on a cold call.

 At this stage, your sales reps are only trying to educate your prospects about their problem and are not pushing for a sale.
 Marketing material such as blog posts, videos, whitepapers, and infographics can help them be more informed about the topics that matter to them.